RMD Strategies to Help Ease Your Tax Burden

 120 and over | 2.0 |

-If you miscalculate your RMD or fail to withdraw the full amount on time, you'll owe up to a 25% penalty on the amount not withdrawn.
+If you miscalculate your RMD or fail to withdraw the full amount on time, you'll owe up to a 25% tax penalty on the amount not taken—10% if you withdraw the remaining RMD within two years.

 Calculate your RMD